AusSRC/SoFiAX_services/README.md

-# HI Survey source finding portal
+# HI survey portal

-A collection of web services (Django web interface, PostgreSQL database, NGINX reverse proxy and GAVO DACHS service for TAP) used for managing source detections in HI surveys.
+A web platform for interactively selecting and managing detections for large HI surveys.
+Deployed as a collection of containerised services using Docker.
 Currently used for WALLABY and DINGO ASKAP surveys.
 Custom web interfaces have also been developed to provide custom functionality for these key science projects.
-Designed be used with [SoFiA](https://gitlab.com/SoFiA-Admin/SoFiA-2) and [SoFiAX](https://github.com/AusSRC/SoFiAX) source finding codes.
+Designed be handle source finding outputs from [SoFiA](https://gitlab.com/SoFiA-Admin/SoFiA-2) and [SoFiAX](https://github.com/AusSRC/SoFiAX).

+## Services

+- survey_db (PostgreSQL database)
+- survey_web (Django web application)
+- survey_nginx (NGINX reverse proxy)
+- survey_vo (GAVO DACHS TAP service)

-## Setup
+## Deploy

 ### Database